Douglas Crosby: Early life and education

 Crosby was born in Marathon, Ontario as the oldest of seven children of Natalie and David Crosby.
 He graduated from St. Patrick's College at Carleton University in Ottawa in 1972 with a Bachelor of Arts degree in Philosophy and French.
 In 1975 he earned his Bachelor of Theology degree at St. Paul University and his Master of Pastoral Studies (Counselling) degree in 1976.

 Priesthood

 Ordained in 1975, Crosby's first role was as assistant pastor of the Co-Cathedral of Our Lady of Perpetual Help in Labrador City where he served until 1981.
-He served as vocation director, coordinator of provincial services, Pastor of St. Joseph’s Parish, and eventually Provincial Superior of St. Peter’s Province of the Oblates of Mary Immaculate.
+He served as vocation director, coordinator of provincial services, Pastor of St. Joseph’s Parish in Ottawa, and eventually Provincial Superior of St. Peter’s Province of the Oblates of Mary Immaculate.
 While holding this position he was elected President of the Oblate Conference of Canada.
 Also during this time, Crosby held various position within the Canadian Conference of Catholic Bishops, including General Secretary.